This post may contain affiliate links. See our disclosure policy.

 Making a candy bow is easier than it looks, I promise!
 It is so pretty and takes the Christmas candy apple wreath to the next level!
 All you have to do it fold and layer.
 And it’s easier with candy than with ribbon because it all just holds together on its own!
 Here’s how to do it:

-- Using scissors, cut 4 8-inch strips of fruit roll-up and fold the ends of each one into the middle, making 4 separate folded “ribbons”, layer the 4 ribbons cross-wise over one another
+- Using scissors, cut four 8-inch strips of fruit roll-up and fold the ends of each one into the middle, making 4 separate folded “ribbons.”
+Layer the 4 ribbons cross-wise over one another.

-- Cut 3 6-inch strips and repeat step 2.
+- Cut three 6-inch strips and repeat step 2.

-- Cut 3 3-inch strips and form each into a separate circle.
-Press each circle down, side-by-side at the top of the ribbon, pinching in the side circles toward the middle (making it look like it’s just one continuing ribbon)
+- Cut three 3-inch strips and form each into a separate circle.
+Press each circle down, side-by-side at the top of the ribbon, pinching in the side circles towards the middle.
+This will make it look like one continuing ribbon

-- Using scissors, cut a “v” shape out of two strips (however long you want the long ribbons hanging down from the wreath).
+- Using scissors, cut a “V” shape out of two strips.
+These strips will be the long ribbons hanging down from the wreath, so cut them as long or short as you want.
 Tuck the long ribbons under the big ribbon.

-- Carefully lift the bow up from the plate, remove the wax paper strip, and place on your wreath.
+- Carefully lift the bow up from the plate and remove the wax paper strip.
+Place the bow on your wreath.

 More Festive Christmas Treats